BlakeRosenhagen/UT-Final-Project/README.md

 ## Introduction
-The library that i have chosen to use is the XGBoost library, which i think is somehow connected to sklearn.
+The primary library that I have chosen to use is the XGBoost library, which I believe is somehow connected to Sklearn.
 More specifically, the type of machine learning that is functioning is a combonation between logistical regression and gradiant boosting trees.
 Logistical regression is optimal for binary factors such as in this case of whether a transaction can be classified as fraud or not.